pharaox/carnalitas_x/README.md

 Slave markets are available in all non-temple holdings above certain development level, configurable via the *Slave Market Availability* game rule.
 They are also available in holdings having trade-related economy buildings, or special buildings.

 In addition to buying and selling slaves, the adventurer may also refuse to participate in the slave trade outright.
-This disables the corresponding options for a certain cooldown period.
+This disables the corresponding options for a certain cooldown period (currently 1 year).
 The adventurer's partner may also object to trading slaves if they are compassionate or pious enough.

 The slave prices are consistent and based on the criteria used by the mod, although the adventurer may haggle for a better price when selling.
 Slaves that are not bought will be sold off (disappear) or freed after some time.